deltabeard/texturepack-utils/mTP64.md

 ### unused

-These three bytes are reserved for future use and must not be used.
+These four bytes are reserved for future use and must not be used.

 ### for each n_mappings